The story of anthropophagy on screen, from Dr X to The Green Inferno.

 While not the first faked documentary, Cannibal Holocaust certainly invented the ‘found footage’ genre that has since been popularised in films like The Blair Witch Project, Paranormal Activity, Cloverfield and others.
 While the framing structure is very much a standard feature film – albeit one with some pretty brutal imagery – the found footage, shot on 16mm and dirtied up, looks pretty damned authentic, thanks to a combination of improvised performances (shot in English, which means no dubbing to distract), surprisingly good special effects, hand-held camerawork and that troubling animal slaughter.
 While the credits, the framing scenes and the fact that the film was released by United Artists should’ve been enough to show that this wasn’t some ghastly snuff movie, it’s perhaps not entirely surprising that ignorant trading standards officers were still claiming the footage to be real well into the 1990s in the UK.
 And of course, Deodato carefully muddies the waters – genuine documentary footage from war zones is announced as fake while the animal killings are clearly real; given this, it’s perhaps unsurprising that people were confused.

-There’s no questioning the fact that this is a very well made, very effective and fiercely intelligent piece of film-making – unquestionably the high spot of both the cannibal movie sub genre and Deodato’s career.
-The film is remarkably fresh feeling – only the film scratches, now a commonplace gimmick and here a little too animated looking in this new HD print, feel dated.
-It will certainly continue to upset many viewers, even those hardened to ultragore cinema.
+There’s no questioning the fact that this is a very well made, very effective and fiercely intelligent piece of film-making – unquestionably the high spot of both the cannibal movie sub-genre and Deodato’s career.
+The film is remarkably fresh feeling – only the film scratches, now a commonplace gimmick, feel dated.
+It will certainly continue to upset many viewers, even those hardened to ultra gore cinema.
 But if you can take it, the film is a potent, powerful, challenging masterpiece.

 Despite the bans, the legal issues and the outrage, Cannibal Holocaust was enough of a sensation to spawn imitators.
-Umberto Lenzi returned to the genre he’s more or less invented in 1980 with Eaten Alive!
-(Mangiati vivi; The Emerald Jungle; Doomed to Die), which managed to mix cannibal tribes, nudity and gore with a story that exploits the recent Guyana massacre led by Jim Jones.
+Umberto Lenzi returned to the genre he’d more or less invented in 1980 with Eaten Alive!
+(Mangiati Vivi; The Emerald Jungle; Doomed to Die), which managed to mix cannibal tribes, nudity and gore with a story that exploits the recent Guyana massacre led by Jim Jones.

 This tale of a fanatical religious cult leader had a cannibal movie all-star cast – Ivan Rassimov, Mei Mei Lai and Robert Kerman who had starred in Cannibal Holocaust were joined by Janet Agren and Mel Ferrer in what is a textbook example of a cheap knock-off that is cashing in on current trends.
 Not only does the film riff on earlier movies and recent news events, it actually ‘cannibalises’ whole scenes from other films, Lenzi’s own Man from Deep River amongst them.
 Yet despite this, it’s fairly entertaining stuff, being a combination of lightweight adventure, extensive nudity and graphic violence.